act-rules/act-rules.github.io/_rules/sequentially-focusable-element-has-visible-focus-oj04fd.md

 Default styling in most user agents is providing perfectly valid focus indication for focusable elements (even those that are not focusable by default), as shown in Passed Examples 1 and 2.
 Many examples in this rule need to **remove** that indicator in order to illustrate various situations.
 This is bad practice and should normally be avoided.

-WCAG does not have any requirement of how big or small focus indicator should be, or how far or near from the [focusable][] element it should be.
+WCAG 2.0 and 2.1 do not have any requirement of how big or small focus indicator should be, or how far or near from the [focusable][] element it should be.
 Thus it is possible to pass this rule and [Success Criterion 2.4.7 Focus Visible][sc247] with barely perceptible changes at the other end of the page.
 That would however still be an accessibility issue.
-WCAG 2.2 includes [Success Criterion 2.4.11 Focus Appearance (Minimum)][sc2411] and [Success Criterion 2.4.12 Focus Appearance (Enhanced)][sc2412] specifying how big the focus indicator should be.
-All Examples in this rule avoid focus indications that are too small, too far away, have low contrast, …
+WCAG 2.2 includes [Success Criterion 2.4.11 Focus Appearance][sc2411] and [Success Criterion 2.4.12 Focus Not Obscured (Minimum)][sc2412] specifying how big the focus indicator should be.
+All Examples in this rule satisfy those success criteria.

 WCAG has no clear requirement of unicity of the focus indicator for each [focusable][] element.
 Therefore, this rule can pass even if several focus indicators are identical.
 Such a situation may nonetheless cause confusion and all Examples in this rule avoid it.

 ### Bibliography

 - [Success Criterion 2.4.7 Focus Visible][sc247]
-- [Success Criterion 2.4.11 Focus Appearance (Minimum)][sc2411]
+- [Success Criterion 2.4.11 Focus Appearance][sc2411]
-- [Success Criterion 2.4.12 Focus Appearance (Enhanced)][sc2412]
+- [Success Criterion 2.4.12 Focus Not Obscured (Minimum)][sc2412]
 - [Understanding Success Criterion 2.4.7: Focus Visible][usc247]
-- [Understanding Success Criterion 2.4.11: Focus Appearance (Minimum)][usc2411]
+- [Understanding Success Criterion 2.4.11: Focus Appearance][usc2411]
-- [Understanding Success Criterion 2.4.12: Focus Appearance (Enhanced)][usc2412]
+- [Understanding Success Criterion 2.4.12: Focus Not Obscured (Minimum)][usc2412]

-Due to the Applicability of this rule, test cases must have at least two elements in their [sequential focus navigation order][sequential focus navigation].
-In order to keep the test case focused on one aspect of the rule, most of them include a button labeled "Dummy button" whose sole purpose is to make the other element applicable.
-This dummy button is passing the rule (due to default User Agent's styling) for the Passed test cases, and failing it for the Failed test cases; and it is never mentioned further in the test cases descriptions.

 ## Test Cases